William Brown (ship)

 The case has continued to be used in academic contexts to teach students and also spark debate in legal scholarship regarding the nature of "necessity" as a legal defense.

 Sinking and rescue

 Under the command of Captain George Harris, the ship departed from Liverpool on March 18, 1841, for Philadelphia with 17 seamen and 65 passengers, mostly poor Scottish and Irish emigrants.
-At about 10 p.m. on the night of April 19, William Brown struck an iceberg 250 mi southeast of Cape Race, Newfoundland and sank.
+At about 10 p.m. on the night of April 19, William Brown struck an iceberg 250 mi southeast of Cape Race, Newfoundland, and sank.
 The captain, eight seamen, and one passenger made it to the jolly boat (to be picked up six days later by a French fishing vessel), while nine crewmen and 32 passengers occupied the longboat.
+Holmes returned to the sinking ship "at great peril of his life" to rescue the sick daughter of a widowed Scotswoman.
 One person had died earlier on the voyage, and 31 passengers, many of them children, went down with the ship.